 - DNS leaks – Many VPNs provide their own DNS service.
 Instead of sending DNS requests to the DNS service preferred by your internet service provider, they pass the requests through the VPN tunnel and use a private DNS.
 This prevents your ISP (or anyone else) from monitoring your DNS requests and IP address and using that information to log the websites you visit.
 A DNS leak occurs when your DNS requests get passed to the DNS your internet service provider wants you to use.

-- WebRTC leaks – WebRTC leak affect certain web browsers.
+- WebRTC leaks – WebRTC leaks affect certain web browsers.
 They expose your IP address even if you are using a leak-free VPN.
-Browser based on Chromium (Firefox, Chrome, Brave, and others) are susceptible to this problem.
+Browsers based on Chromium (Firefox, Chrome, Brave, and others) are susceptible to this problem.

 Note: If you are using a browser that is susceptible to WebRTC leaks, let us know in the comments below.
 If enough people need it, we will create a guide to eliminating WebRTC leaks.

 None of the VPNs I recommend in this article had any leaks during testing.
 That said, it is worthwhile to test your system every so often.
 I suggest using ipleak.net for this.
 In just a few seconds this site can tell you if your VPN / browser combination is subject to any of the leaks we just discussed.
 Your test results will look something like this: